 Psychological Impact and Reduced Quality of Life

 Long-term loss of tooth number 4 in Vietnam affects more than physical health.
 Patients often experience embarrassment, reduced self-esteem, and anxiety related to eating, speaking, or smiling in public.
+According to behavioral dental health research, missing teeth can significantly reduce overall quality of life if left untreated.

 Increased Risk of Losing Additional Teeth

 Bone loss and tooth shifting around the missing tooth number 4 weaken the surrounding teeth.
 Over time, these teeth may become loose and more susceptible to periodontal disease, increasing the risk of further tooth loss.
+Dental associations describe this as a progressive cycle that accelerates oral health deterioration.

 Higher Risk of Digestive Disorders

 Inadequate chewing caused by the loss of tooth number 4 forces the digestive system to compensate.
 Over the long term, this can contribute to conditions such as gastritis, indigestion, and colon disorders.
+Clinical data recognized by dental and medical associations highlight a clear link between poor chewing efficiency and chronic digestive issues.

 Should Tooth Number 4 Be Extracted in Vietnam?